 The researchers searched for drugs that are known to block the receptor.
 They showed that treated mice saw better and behaved more like mice with normal vision.
 They tried gene therapy by inserting a gene for a defective retinoic acid receptor into ganglion cells.
 Once expressed, the defective receptor bullied out the normal receptor in the cells.
 This quieted their hyperactivity.
 The mice treated with gene therapy behaved like normal sighted mice too.

-There is much excitement about emerging technologies addressing blinding diseases at the end stage.
-However, the number of people who happen to be candidates for such measure is relatively small.
+There is much excitement about emerging technologies addressing blinding diseases at the end-stage.
+However, the number of people who happen to be candidates for such a measure is relatively small.
 There are very many people with impaired vision.
 These experiments introduce new strategies to improve vision in these people.

 We would appreciate it if you shared your thoughts on the discussion in the comment section below.